VertexAgentBuilder/gcp_backend/README.md

 - `MainChat` agent sends the `resolution_status` along with `issue_category` and `conversation` to a GCP function using `sessionend` tool.

+**User**: "I have another query regarding my recent purchase."

+- `MainChat` agent routes the context to `BillingPayment` agent.

+- `BillingPayment` agent asks for the `customer_id`

+**User**: "My customer_id is 9p0q1r2s3t4u5v6w"

+- `BillingPayment` agent fetches the customer's previous logs and activities using `customerlogs` tool.
+- `BillingPayment` agent asks for the order number

+**User**: "The order ID is 987654321.
+I was charged twice for the same order."

+- `BillingPayment` agent fetches the similar conversations from the database using `similarconv` tool.
+- `BillingPayment` agent provides the user with the necessary information.

+**User**: "Thank you for the information.
+I will contact the customer care for the refund."

+- `BillingPayment` tells that it will initiate the refund process.

+**User**: "Thank you.
+How long will the refund take?"

+- `BillingPayment` tells that the refund will be initiated within 24 hours.

+**User**: "Ok.
+Thanks for the information."

+- `BillingPayment` asks if there is anything else the user wants to know.

+**User**: "No"

+- Handover to `MainChat` agent. `MainChat` agent asks if the user is satisfied with the answer.

+**User**: "Yes, I am satisfied with the answer"

+- `MainChat` agent sends the `resolution_status` along with `issue_category` and `conversation` to a GCP function using `sessionend` tool.

 ### Type 2: